Vonng/pigsty/docs/PARAM.md

 ## `DOCKER`

-Pigsty install docker on infra nodes by default, which gives you the ability to run stateless softwares easily.
+Pigsty install docker on infra nodes by default, which gives you the ability to run stateless software programs easily.

 ```yaml